-Meet Julia Cooper: Vice President, Head of Global Medical Writing Services
+Meet Julia Cooper: Corporate Vice President, Head of Global Medical Writing Services (Ireland)

-"We are a high performing team with an inclusive culture, where ownership, customer focus, profitability and first-time quality are second nature, and everyone feels able to say what they think in a respectful and constructive way."
+"We are a high-performing team with an inclusive culture, where ownership, customer focus, profitability, and first-time quality are second nature, and everyone feels able to say what they think respectfully and constructively."

 Julia Cooper offers insights into being Head of Parexel's Global Medical Writing Services, why geese inspire her, being a woman in leadership, and more.
 Julia has now worked with Parexel for over 20 years, including three years in Shanghai.
 She is passionate about medical writing and maintaining an environment that allows her employees to feel inspired.